-S. No. Promotion Conditions to be fulfilled 1.
-Second year first semester to Second year second semester Regular course of study of Second year first semester.
-2. Second year second semester to Third year first semester (i) Regular course of study of Second year second semester. (ii) Must have secured at least 50% of the credits specified in the program structure of second year (up to and including second year second semester), from all the relevant regular and supplementary examinations, whether the student takes those examinations or not.
-3. Third year first semester to Third year second semester Regular course of study of Third year first semester.
-4. Third year second semester to Fourth year first semester (i) Regular course of study of Third year second semester. (ii) Must have secured at least 60% of the credits specified in the program structure of third year (up to and including third year second semester), from all the relevant regular and supplementary examinations, whether the student takes those examinations or not.
-5. Fourth year first semester to Fourth year second semester Regular course of study of Fourth year first semester.
+S. No. Promotion Conditions to be fulfilled 1 Second year first semester to Second year second semester Regular course of study of Second year first semester.
+2 Second year second semester to Third year first semester the program structure of second year (up to and including 3 Third year first semester to Third year second semester Regular course of study of Third year first semester.
+4 Third year second semester to Fourth year first semester (i) Regular course of study of Third year second semester. (ii) Must have secured at least 60% of the credits specified in the program structure of third year (up to and including third year second semester), from all the relevant regular and supplementary examinations, whether the student takes those examinations or not.
+5 Fourth year first semester to Fourth year second semester Regular course of study of Fourth year first semester.

-All the other regulations as applicable to B. Tech.
-FOUR (4) - year degree course (Regular) will hold good for B. Tech.
-(Lateral Entry Scheme).
+- 5. All the other regulations as applicable to B. Tech.
+FOUR (4) year degree course (Regular) will hold good for B. Tech.
+(Lateral Entry Scheme). - 6.
+LES students are not eligible for 2-year B. Tech Diploma Certificate.